junxit/us-congress-bills-119/metadata.md

 - 2025-04-28 — Placed on the Union Calendar, Calendar No. 56.
 - 2025-04-28 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 119-79.
 - 2025-04-28 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 119-79.
+- 2025-05-13 — Rules Committee Resolution H. Res.
+405 Reported to House.
+Rule provides for consideration of H.R.
+2240, H.R.
+2243 and H.R.
+2255.
+The resolution provides for consideration of H.R.
+2240, H.R.
+2243, and H.R.
+2255.
+All bills are being considered under a closed rule with each bill having one motion to recommit.
+- 2025-05-15 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-05-15 — Considered as unfinished business. (consideration: CR H2078-2079)
+- 2025-05-15 — Considered under the provisions of rule H. Res.
+405. (consideration: CR H2071-2077)
+- 2025-05-15 — DEBATE - The House proceeded with one hour of debate on H.R.
+2240.
+- 2025-05-15 — House amendment considered as adopted: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-05-15 — House amendment offered/reported by: Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-05-15 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-05-15 — On passage Passed by the Yeas and Nays: 403 - 11 (Roll no. 131). (text of amendment in the nature of a substitute: CR H2071-2072)
+- 2025-05-15 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+2240, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Mrs. McBath demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-05-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 403 - 11 (Roll no. 131). (text of amendment in the nature of a substitute: CR H2071-2072)
+- 2025-05-15 — Rule provides for consideration of H.R.
+2240, H.R.
+2243 and H.R.
+2255.
+The resolution provides for consideration of H.R.
+2240, H.R.
+2243, and H.R.
+2255.
+All bills are being considered under a closed rule with each bill having one motion to recommit.
+- 2025-05-15 — The previous question was ordered pursuant to the rule.